Frequently Asked Questions

-Fresh fruit: bananas, pineapple, mango, papaya, cantaloupe, watermelon, limes, apples, strawberries, raspberries and oranges can be found almost all year.
-Plums can be found at seasonal times, Grapes, pears, kiwi fruit are all imported and can be purchased at certain supermarkets if you're prepared to pay the price!
+Fresh fruit: bananas, pineapple, mango, papaya, cantaloupe, watermelon, limes, strawberries, raspberries and oranges can be found almost all year.
+Plums can be found at seasonal times, Grapes, pears, apples and kiwi fruit are all imported and can be purchased if you're prepared to pay the price!

 Vegetables and salad: Lettuce, cabbage, spinach, fennel, tomatoes, potatoes, carrots, onions, garlic, beetroot, artichokes, okra, green beans, cauliflower, zucchini/courgette, cucumbers, aubergine/eggplant, broccoli, bell pepper/capsicum, leeks, green chillies, avocados and corn on the cob can all be regularly found throughout the city.
 Pumpkin and butternut squash can be bought seasonally.
 Fresh green herbs are available in many supermarkets.